ABRSM

-The ABRSM (Associated Board of the Royal Schools of Music) is an examination board and registered charity based in the United Kingdom.
+The ABRSM (Associated Board of the Royal Schools of Music) is an examination board and registered charity based in the UK.
 ABRSM is one of five examination boards accredited by Ofqual to award graded exams and diploma qualifications in music within the UK's National Qualifications Framework (along with the London College of Music, RSL Awards (Rockschool Ltd), Trinity College London, and the Music Teachers' Board).
 'The Associated Board of the Royal Schools of Music' was established in 1889 and rebranded as ABRSM in 2009.
 The clarifying strapline "the exam board of the Royal Schools of Music" was introduced in 2012.

 More than 600,000 candidates take ABRSM exams each year in over 90 countries.
 ABRSM also provides a publishing house for music which produces syllabus booklets, sheet music and exam papers and runs professional development courses and seminars for teachers.

 ABRSM is one of the UK's 200 largest charitable organisations ranked by annual expenditure.